777arc/textbook/content/sampling.rst

 Calculating Average Power
 *************************

+In RF DSP, we often like to calculate the power of a signal, such as detecting the presence of the signal before attempting to do further DSP.
 For a discrete complex signal, i.e., one we have sampled, we can find the average power by taking the magnitude of each sample, squaring it, and then finding the mean:

 .. math::
    P = \frac{1}{N} \sum_{n=1}^{N} |x[n]|^2